Help to reopen your business safely

 How will the council support the high street?

 We've been allocated £73,686 from the European Regional Development Fund to create a safe shopping environment for shoppers and businesses in our town centres.
 For more information about the fund and its criteria, see GOV.UK - Reopening High Streets Safely Fund guidance.

-Initial emergency phase
+Initial emergency phase was implemented in 2020.